-There is evidence it may help increase bone density in some people, which can help guard against bone diseases such as osteoporosis.
+There's evidence it may help increase bone density in some people, which can help protect against bone diseases like osteoporosis.

 How do I get started?

-STEP 1: Download the free Couch to 5K podcasts to your mobile device (any MP3 player will do) or your computer.
-If downloading to a computer, you'll then need to copy the podcast onto your MP3 player.
+1. Download the Couch to 5K podcasts to your mobile device or computer.
+If downloading to a computer, you'll then need to copy the podcast on to your mobile device.

-STEP 3: Plan where you are going to run.
-For example, if you already have a gym membership then you could run there.
-Another good option is to run outdoors.
-You’ll get some fresh air, can take different and interesting routes and, perhaps best of all, it won’t cost anything.
-You may want to look at a map to plan your route first, so that you can focus on running.
-There are lots of great websites out there to help you with this, such as realbuzz and MapMyRun.
+3. Plan your route.
+You may want to look at a map to plan your route first so you can focus on running.
+There are lots of great websites out there to help you with this.